Introduction to mv command in Linux

 mv [OPTION] SRC DEST

-where SRC is Source file or directory and DEST is Target file or directory.
+where SRC is the Source file or directory, and DEST is the Target file or directory.

-- The source can be single or more files or directories and destination can be a single file or directory.
+- The source can be single or more files or directories, and the destination can be a single file or directory.

-- When multiple files or directories are passed as a source then the destination needs to be a directory.
+- The destination must be a directory when multiple files or directories are passed as a source.
 In this scenario, the source files will move to the target directory.
-If we specify a single file as a source, then the destination target is an existing directory, then the file will be moved to the specified directory.
+If we specify a single file as a source, the destination target is an existing directory, and the file will be moved to the specified directory.

-- When we specify a single file as a source and a single file destination then we are renaming the file.
+- When we specify a single file as a source and a single file destination, then we rename the file.

-- When our source is a directory and destination does not exist then the source will be renamed to the destination or if destination exists then it will be moved inside the destination directory.
+- When our source is a directory, and the destination does not exist, the source will be renamed to the destination, or if it exists, it will be moved inside the destination directory.

 Options